Zach McKinstry Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks fifth in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks fourth in the league.

-- The Twins' 3.69 team ERA ranks third across all league pitching staffs.
+- The Twins have a 3.65 team ERA that ranks third among all league pitching staffs.

-- In his most recent time out on Wednesday, April 26, the righty threw three innings against the New York Yankees, giving up 10 earned runs while surrendering 11 hits.
+- In his most recent time out on Monday, the right-hander threw 5 2/3 innings against the Boston Red Sox, allowing four earned runs while surrendering six hits.

-- The 35-year-old has amassed an ERA of 9.00, with 7.9 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .329 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.